DJBarnes/django-adminlte2-pdq/docs/source/templates/templates.rst

 General
 =======

-The main purpose of the **Django-AdminLTE-2** package is to streamline creation of `Django <https://www.djangoproject.com/>`_ sites, using the `AdminLTE2 <https://adminlte.io/themes/AdminLTE/index2.html>`_ theme.
+The main purpose of the **Django-AdminLTE-2** package is to streamline the creation of `Django <https://www.djangoproject.com/>`_ sites, using the `AdminLTE2 <https://adminlte.io/themes/AdminLTE/index2.html>`_ theme.

-As such, this package comes with many templates that are used right out of the box, and an automagically-customized site look and feel, just by following the minimal steps as described in :doc:`../quickstart`.
+As such, this package comes with many templates that are used right out of the box and an automagically-customized site look and feel, just by following the minimal steps as described in :doc:`../quickstart`.

-Any and all of these templates can be overridden to further customize the look and feel of the site, depending on project needs.
+All of these templates can be overridden to further customize the look and feel of the site, depending on project needs.
 Rather than listing out every single file and every single block within those files that can be overridden, it is preferable that you just reference the files yourself.
 The files can be